Opposition to be paid back in their own coin

 Chairing a federal cabinet meeting here, the prime minister said there was no bar on the opposition to stage peaceful protests, but there would be zero tolerance if the law and order was disturbed.

-It will estimate as to how the debt of Rs24,000 billion increased during the last 10 years.
-The commission will also fix responsibility and will refer cases to departments concerned for further action.
+It will estimate as to how the debt of Rs24,000 billion increased during the last ten years.
+The commission will also fix responsibility and will refer cases to the departments concerned for further action.

 In budget 2019-20 there is already a cut of 13% for the PM House expenses.
 The incumbent government is even paying a sum of Rs280 million in terms of outstanding bills of electricity left by the previous government.